30 Decorating Mistakes Apartment Dwellers Make

 Suffering Under Standard-Issue Lights

 Rentals are notorious for overhead eyesores that a bit of elbow grease can clear up in no time.
-Swap out institutional fixtures for prettier pendants, then reinstall them when it’s time to move — or ignore them completely and light your space with floor and table lamps.
+Swap out institutional fixtures for prettier pendants, then reinstall them when it’s time to move.

 Choosing the Wrong Plants